 Q: When do you ship?

 A: I ship Monday-Wednesday.
-I will ship whenever is most convinient for the buyer.
+I will ship whenever is most convenient for the buyer.
 Once a tortoises has been purchased I will be in touch with you on when you'd like me to ship.
-I do not usually ship Thursdays (Unless buyer insists) because if any problems occur with the shipping company then they are not able to get to it until the following Monday as they do not opporate on the weekends.
+I do not usually ship Thursdays (unless buyer insists) because if any problems occur with the shipping company then they are not able to get to it until the following Monday as they do not operate on the weekends.

 Q: Can you sex a hatchling?

 A: No. Some claim their tortoise was temped to be female or vice versa.
-Temping increases the odds of male or female but its not reliable or accurate.
+Temp sexing increases the odds of male or female but its not reliable or accurate.
 There is no way to tell the sex of a hatchling unfortunately.

 Q: How fast will my tortoise grow?